Rajambal (1951 film)

-Rajambal is a 1951 Indian, Tamil language film directed by R. M. Krishnaswamy.
+Rajambal is a 1951 Indian Tamil language film directed by R. M. Krishnaswamy.
 The film stars R. S. Manohar and P. K. Saraswathi.
+It is based on the play of the same name by J. R. Rangaraju.
+The film was released on 14 September 1951.

 Plot

 The story is of a judicial officer who misuses his office to achieve his personal needs.